alatiera/gnome-podcasts/README.md

 If you want to contribute, please check the [Contributions Guidelines][contribution-guidelines].

-You can find start by taking a look at [Issues](https://gitlab.gnome.org/alatiera/Hammond/issues) or Opening a [New one](https://gitlab.gnome.org/alatiera/Hammond/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=).
+You can start by taking a look at [Issues](https://gitlab.gnome.org/alatiera/Hammond/issues) or by opening a [New issue](https://gitlab.gnome.org/alatiera/Hammond/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=).

 There are also some minor tasks tagged with `TODO:` and `FIXME:` in the source code.